 For the carnitas:

-- Mix together the cumin, oregano, cayenne pepper, salt, and pepper in a small bowl.
+- Mix together the cumin (1 tablespoon), oregano (1 tablespoon), cayenne pepper (1/2 teaspoon), salt, and pepper in a small bowl.

 - Rub pork with olive oil until coated, then rub the spice mixture all over the pork.
 Place in slow cooker.

-- Mix together the onion, jalapeno, garlic, and orange zest.
+- Mix together the onion, jalapeño, minced garlic, and orange zest.
 Spread on top of the pork.

 - Squeeze the orange juice on top of the pork and place the orange rinds in the slow cooker.